hammingweight/spock-geb/README.md

 # spock-geb
-A skeleton Spock/Geb/Chrome project that can be run fro Gradle.
+A skeleton Spock/Geb/Chrome project that can be run from Gradle.

-This project is intended to get you going with Spock and Geb using the Chrome browser (and the Selenium driver) for that browser.
+This project is intended to get you going with Spock and Geb using the Chrome browser and the Selenium Chrome driver.

 ## Prerequisites
 Download the Chrome driver from https://sites.google.com/a/chromium.org/chromedriver/downloads